Search for $e^+ e^- \to \gamma\chi_{bJ}$ ($J$ = 0, 1, 2) near $\sqrt{s} = 10.746$ GeV at Belle II

 The radiative decay of the $\Upsilon(10753)$ has not been studied experimentally.
 Theoretical calculations predict that if the $\Upsilon(10753)$ is a pure $2D$ state, the branching fractions for $\Upsilon(10753)\to\gamma\chi_{b1}$ and $\gamma\chi_{b2}$ are larger than $10^{-2}$~\cite{Godfrey:2015dia,Wang:2018rjg}.
 In addition, the cross section distribution for $e^+e^-\to\pi^+\pi^-\Upsilon(nS)$~\cite{220} exhibits two closely spaced peaks corresponding to the $\Upsilon(10753)$ and $\Upsilon(10860)$, analogous to the two-peak structure observed in the cross sections for $e^+e^-\to\pi^+\pi^-J/\psi$ at $Y(4230)$ and $Y(4320)$ by BESIII~\cite{092001}.
 Evidence for $e^+e^-\to\gamma\chi_{c1}$ and $e^+e^-\to\gamma\chi_{c2}$ was observed by BESIII with statistical significances of 3.0$\sigma$ and 3.4$\sigma$, respectively, using combined data samples at $\sqrt{s}$ = 4.009, 4.230, 4.260, and 4.360 GeV~\cite{BESIII:2014uzr}.
 If $Y(4230)$ and $\Upsilon(10753)$ share similar internal dynamics, we can expect decays of $e^+e^-\to\gamma\chi_{b1}$ and $e^+e^-\to\gamma\chi_{b2}$ near $\sqrt{s}$ = 10.746 GeV.

 We report on a search for the processes $e^+ e^- \to \gamma \chi_{bJ}$ ($J$ = 0, 1, 2) based on electron-positron collisions produced in November 2021 by the SuperKEKB collider~\cite{Akai:2018mbz} at $\sqrt{s}$ = 10.653, 10.701, 10.746, and 10.804 GeV.
 The data was taken with the Belle II detector~\cite{Belle-II:2010dht}, corresponding to 3.5, 1.6, 9.8, and 4.7 fb$^{-1}$ of integrated luminosity~\cite{2022-056}, respectively.
-The analysis procedure was established and finalized before examining the signal variable distribution in data.

 The Belle II detector has a cylindrical geometry, with the $z$ axis roughly coinciding with the direction of the electron beam, which defines the forward direction.
 Belle II consists of a two-layer silicon-pixel detector (PXD) surrounded by a four-layer double-sided silicon-strip detector and a 56-layer central drift chamber (CDC).
 These detectors are used to reconstruct the trajectories of charged particles (tracks).
 Only one-sixth of the second layer of the PXD was installed for the data analyzed here.
 Surrounding the CDC is a time-of-propagation counter (TOP) in the central region, and an aerogel-based ring-imaging Cherenkov counter (ARICH) in the forward region.
 These detectors, as well as the CDC, provide charged-particle identification.
 Surrounding TOP and ARICH is an electromagnetic calorimeter (ECL) made of CsI (Tl) crystals, which provides energy and time measurements for photons and electrons.
 These subsystems are surrounded by a superconducting solenoid, providing an axial magnetic field of 1.5 T. An iron flux return located outside the coil is instrumented with resistive plate chambers and plastic scintillators to detect $K^{0}_{L}$ mesons and to identify muons.